TruenoDB/trueno/README.md

 > - **Trueno Core**: Database/Computational Engine Core.
 > - **Apache Solr**: The popular, blazing-fast, open source enterprise search platform built on Apache Lucene™ used for vertices and edges properties indexing.
 > - **Apache Spark**: a fast and general engine for large-scale data processing.
 Used for Distributed Graph Processing (GraphX).
 > - **Scylla DB**: World's fastest NoSQL column store database.
-Fully compatible with Apache Cassandra[^cassandra] at 10x the throughput and low latency.
+Fully compatible with Apache Cassandra[^1] at 10x the throughput and low latency.
 Stores all graph structures.

 ##Roadmap to alpha version: